Want to become a career coach? If your answer is “yes,” grab your favorite Starbucks drink and keep reading!

 Today, anyone can claim they are a coach.
 As a result, the coaching industry is sadly saturated with fraudsters looking to make a quick buck off unaware job seekers looking for a new career.
 Coaching certifications enable you to not only stand out in the saturated coaching market but also demonstrate your commitment to the craft.
 Moreover, professional certifications are the perfect opportunity to hone your knowledge and sharpen your skills as a coach.

 You want to find the combination of career coaching certifications that make sense for your business niche and goals.
 Because my expertise is in job search and career growth, I chose to become double-certified through The Myers-Briggs Company.
 I am now Strong Interest Inventory® Certified as well as an MBTI® Practitioner.
 I also completed Successful Strengths Coaching through Gallup and Living Proof Advocacy Coaching Certification through Living Proof Advocacy.
-These specialized credentials and advanced trainings complement my formal education in teaching and learning, health education (behavior change), counseling, and nonprofit management and philanthropy.
+These specialized credentials and advanced training complement my formal education in teaching and learning, health education (behavior change), counseling, and nonprofit management and philanthropy.

 4. Find mentors to support your journey.

 Mentors can help you think strategically about your short-term career goals as well as your long-term vision for your business and life.
 Furthermore, they can help you accelerate your business growth by sharing where they have seen success in their own careers and businesses and give you tips on mistakes to avoid based on their previous missteps.
 Personally speaking, mentorship has been invaluable to my success as a coach and business owner.